What is the Youth Mobility Scheme?

 Complete your application online and pay the fees when requested.
 You may have to attend a visa application centre in your country in order to provide your biometric information (fingerprints and facial photograph).

-You may also be required to send your passport and wait for it to be returned as part of the application process.
+You may also be required to send your passport and wait for it to be returned as part of the application process for the Youth Mobility Scheme.

-The fees involved in the YMS visa include the application fee (£244) and the immigration healthcare surcharge (£940).
+The fees involved in the YMS visa include the application fee (£244) and the immigration health charge (£940).
 There is also a fee involved in providing your biometric information at the visa application centre, however, this is dependent on your location.

-There are some optional costs involved.
+There are some optional costs involved in obtaining a Youth Mobility Scheme visa.
 You may be able to pay extra to receive a quicker decision, keep your passport during the application process, or walk-in appointments at the visa application centre.

 Unlike other visas, you can submit your YMS visa application up to six months in advance of the date you intend to come to the UK.

-Most applicants will receive a decision from the Home Office in under three weeks.
-However, you may be able to apply for a priority application service to receive a decision in either five or one working day(s).
+Most Youth Mobility Scheme applicants will receive a decision from the Home Office in under three weeks.
+However, you may be able to apply for a priority application service to receive a decision in either five or one working day(s) with a priority service.
 This will cost £500 or £800, depending on which option you choose.

 What are the Youth Mobility Scheme Visa conditions of stay?